Skip to main content

 • Review the standard contents for a business plan.
 Do you have all the information you need to write each section?
 If not, gather data and do research.

 • Do you have the ability to do the research and to write each section accurately?
-Do you need the help of an accountant, a lawyer, a market researcher, a product designer?
-Get help now, before you invest time and money in a business that could fail.
+Do you need the help of an accountant, a lawyer, a market researcher, or a product designer?
+Get help before you invest time and money in a business that could fail.
 This is the time to prove the viability of the business.

-Business plans give owners, employees, and investors a broad understanding of the business, along with specific numbers to analyze.
+Business plans give owners, employees, and investors a broad understanding of the business and specific numbers to analyze.
 No matter the industry, a business plan should always cover marketing, management, and financial planning.
-Financial information should include startup costs, revenue projections, profit and loss projections, breakeven analysis, and cash flow analysis.

-Even if you're not a financial expert, you will need to master certain financial concepts for the health of your business as well as for the business plan.
-Understanding how to do a breakeven analysis (when the business will turn a profit), and financing basics such as cash flow projection are essential.
+Even if you're not a financial expert, you will need to master certain financial concepts for the health of your business and the business plan.
+Understanding how to do a break-even analysis to predict when the business will turn a profit and financing basics like cash flow projection is essential.

 Have another person familiar with accounting double-check your numbers.
 Catching financial issues early on is critical.
 You don't want to lose face with a lender or investor by presenting inaccurate data.

 Focus on Your Particular Goals

-Get Professional Help When Writing a Business Plan
+Get Professional Help Writing a Business Plan

-No one is born knowing how to write a business plan.
-They learn it from experience.
-Consider seeking advice from mentors or business people who have done this before.
-Call the office of your local Small Business Administration to see if they offer help.
-Also see State Resources: Starting a Business.
+Even the most savvy entrepreneur may need advice from mentors or business professionals who have experience with business plans.
+Call the district office of your local Small Business Administration (SBA) to see if they offer help.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help